oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-02-model_training.md

 In this workshop, you will:

 * Get to know how to create a Project
-* Learn to create and train a Key Value Detection model
+* Learn to create and train a Key Value extraction model

 ## Task 1: Create a Project